dixitji99/git-basics/README.md

 -git revert <branch code> //for undoing merge

 ### git conflict resolve commands
--git diff //to log out difference
+-git diff <current branch> <comparing branch>//to log out difference

 --how are you man?
 --all good?
 --that's great.